 As well as offering unrivaled access to preexisting spatial datasets, Global Mapper provides a vast array of digitizing tools for creating and/or editing features on the map.
 As well as the standard point, line and area creating functions, there are also tools for creating specialized geometric features such as range rings, grids, and buffer areas.
 Advanced coordinate geometry input can be employed to create objects on the map by simply typing the geometric dimensions of each segment.

 Editing functions include rotating, scaling, and moving features on the map.
 Modifications can be applied to entire features or to individual vertices that determine the shape and size of a feature.
 Global Mapper has full attribute and geometry editing capabilities rivaling any other GIS software on the market today.
-Combined with scripting and batching tools it has the capability to automate all of your GIS processing data needs today.
+Combined with scripting and batching tools, it has the capability to automate many GIS processing tasks.

 Many functions in Global Mapper can be performed by initiating a script.
-Formatted as a simple ASCII file, a script is commonly used to automate repeating or recurring tasks, eliminating the need to manually process your data.
-Scripting language supports importing, converting, reprojecting, analyzing, calculating attributes, splitting layers, interactively prompting users for files and folders and exporting all supported data formats.
-Powerful scripts can be created including conditional processing within the script (IF/THEN/ELSE).
-The scripts can either be run from within Global Mapper or as a standalone process.
-Support has been added for passing variables on the command line to a script.
-Users can provide the variable after the script (.gms) filename itself on the command line in the form '-var_name var_value'.
-For example,
+Formatted as a simple ASCII file, a script is commonly used to automate repeating or recurring tasks, eliminating the need to manually process the data.
+The Global Mapper scripting language supports importing, converting, reprojecting, analyzing, calculating attributes, splitting layers, interactively prompting users for files and folders and exporting all supported data formats.

-Global Mapper includes several powerful terrain analysis tools that allow you to process or model elevation data.
+Global Mapper includes several powerful terrain analysis tools that are used to process or model elevation data.
 These functions are included as part of the standard installation and require no additional extensions or plug-in components.

 Global Mapper includes numerous functions for processing imported data.

-When it comes time to share your maps or data, Global Mapper offers many output choices.
+When it comes time to share maps or data, Global Mapper offers many output choices.

-The Raster Calculator found under the Analysis menu can be used for performing mathematical operations on multi-band imagery to extract different types of information.
+The Raster Calculator found under the Analysis menu is used to set up mathematical operations on multi-band imagery to extract different types of information.
 Users can use pre-defined formulas, like NDVI and NDWI, or create their own free-hand formulas using common mathematical operations, like addition, subtraction, multiplication, division, and powers, as well as simple operators like absolute value, minimum value, and maximum value of 2 values.